haarismian/attack_tree_project/README.md

 - **networkx**: To create, manipulate, and study the complex networks of nodes and edges in the hierarchical tree structure.
 - **graphviz_layout**: Facilitates better layout and visualization of the graph using Graphviz.
 - **Linting** is done using pylint per the PEP8 style guide.
+- **Comments** The code comes complete with docstrings for all methods as well as comments explaining in detail all the coding decisions made

 ## Recursive Functionality